 He is also able to assist with appeals against decisions made under the Department for Work and Pensions assessment process and to represent people at benefit assessment hearings and appeal tribunals.

-Kevin is available for one-to-one daytime appointments booked in advance at our office in Reading on Mondays and at the Slough Council for Voluntary Services’ Resource Centre at 29 Church Street.
+Kevin is available for one-to-one daytime appointments booked in advance at our office in Reading on Mondays and at the Shelter office, at 27 Church Street, Slough, SL1 1PL, on Fridays.

 - Please note that appointments in Slough are only available to residents of the Borough of Slough, as part of the SPACE project, led by Slough Council for Voluntary Services.